sheyijojo/kubernetes_CKA_Exams/1-k8-commands.md

 ## Persistent volume
-voulmes are above is only bound to pod definition file
+- volumes stated above is only bound to pod definition file

-Need more centraly managed and user can carve out vols as needed
+- Need more centrally managed and user can carve out vols as needed

-PV is a cluster wide pool of storage volumes configured bub an admin to be used by users deploying volume on the cluster using PVC
+- PV is a cluster wide pool of storage volumes configured by an admin to be used by users deploying volume on the cluster using PVC

 ## example
-kubectl create -f pvifule.yaml
+kubectl create -f pvi-file.yaml

 k get persistentvolume